TradeTrust/document-creator-website/README.md

 ## Integration test flow (locally)

 - run 2 instances concurrently, 1 = `npm run blockchain`, 1 = `npm run integration`

+## Windows Gotchas

+[cross-env](https://www.npmjs.com/package/cross-env) is required to run the npm scripts.
+It should be installed when running `npm install`

+Encountered _File name differs from already included file name only in casing_ error?
+Ensure that the absolute paths specified in the error are *exactly* the same and that the casings match.